 842 million people in the world are poorly nourished and 2.1 billion are overweight

-The environmental cost Though agriculture covers 70% of the UK’s land area, we import much of our food.
-We have developed cosmopolitan tastes; we have lost all sense of seasonality.
+Though agriculture covers 70% of the UK’s land area, we import much of our food.
+We have developed cosmopolitan tastes and lost all sense of seasonality.

 Weighing up the costs and benefits of that is very difficult.
-The environmental cost of transporting the food to the UK is high; but it does generate income for growers, often in poorer nations, however in some countries it may also use their scarce water resources.
+The environmental cost of transporting the food to the UK is high but it does generate income for growers, often in poorer nations.
+In some countries. however, it may also use their scarce water resources.